ARTICLE 1: NAME, HEADQUARTERS AND LEGAL PERSONALITY:

 h. to consider and take action upon any other matters submitted for its consideration by the Management Committee;

 a.
-An Ordinary Meeting of the General Assembly shall be held once a year immediately preceding or following the Annual Meeting of the Islamic Development Bank and in the same venue as the latter.
+An Ordinary Meeting of the General Assembly shall be held once a year preferably during the Annual Meeting of the Islamic Development Bank and in the same venue as the latter or as decided by the Management Committee.
 Not less than forty five days notice shall be given for the Ordinary and Extra Ordinary Meetings of the General Assembly.

 b.
 Extra-ordinary meetings of the General Assembly may be convened: